mlesniew/syslog/README.md

 ## Contributing

-If you have any suggestions or find issues with this container image, please feel free to create an issue or submit a pull request.
+If you have any suggestions or find issues with this container image, please feel free to create an issue or submit a pull request on [GitHub](https://gitlab.com/mlesniew/syslog).

 ## License